Warwickshire Women cricket team: 2001– : Women's County Championship

 Warwickshire Women replaced West Midlands Women in the County Championship in 2001, and finished 4th in Division 3 in their first season.
 Warwickshire played in the lower tiers of the Championship in the early years of the competition, before making their way up the divisions, beginning with their promotion from the County Challenge Cup in 2006, followed by promotions from Division Three in 2007 and Division Two in 2012.
 Ever since, Warwickshire have played in Division 1, with their highest finish of 3rd coming in both 2016 and 2017.

 Warwickshire joined the Women's Twenty20 Cup for its inaugural season in 2009.
 The team rapidly improved in recent years, being promoted from Division 2 in 2015, then finishing 2nd in Division 1 in 2016.
 In 2019, Warwickshire won Division 1, topping the league with 5 wins from 8 to be crowned Champions.
 Captain Marie Kelly was their star batter, ending the season as the division's leading run-scorer.
 Key contributions also came from wicket-keeper Gwenan Davies and bowlers Jessica Couser and Bethan Ellis.
 In 2021, the Twenty20 Cup was regionalised (and the County Championship discontinued), with Warwickshire competing in the West Midlands Group.
 They finished 2nd in the group, going unbeaten with 4 wins and 4 matches abandoned.
 They topped their group in the 2022 Women's Twenty20 Cup, before beating Somerset in the group final on Finals Day.
 Warwickshire bowler Anisha Patel was the leading wicket-taker across the whole competition, with 15 wickets.
 They also began competing in the West Midlands Regional Cup in 2022, as a "consortium" team with Shropshire, finishing third.
 They again won their group in the 2023 Women's Twenty20 Cup, beating Staffordshire in the group final.
 In 2024, the side won their group in the Twenty20 Cup before finishing 4th at the National Finals, and 10th in their group in the new ECB Women's County One-Day tournament.

+Following the launch of the new professional era for the women's game, Warwickshire signed a deal with Vertu to become front-of-shirt sponsor of the Bears.